Are you basking in the post-holiday glow of perfect presents and good food? Wonderful!

 - Any of the DNR’s million winter activities (candlelit snowshoeing, winter camping, etc.)

 - Any movie at The Riverview ($3!)

 This sounds like a shameless plug and it sort of is.
 But you should also know that in my last two enrollments, my Bank Boost students have collectively added $84,000+ to their bank accounts.
 In five weeks.
 WHAT??!!!

 So if you’re looking to stick to a budget in a way that doesn’t make you hate your life, while also bringing in extra money Bank Boost is for you.
-It’s my cheapest course ($45!) and it’s live, so you get tons of support from people who are in the exact same boat.
-It opens for enrollment on January 3rd and last time it sold out in 4 days, so you might want to get on the waiting list.
+It’s live, so you get tons of support from people who are in the exact same boat.
+Get on the waiting list!

 5. Set up auto-transfers so this won’t happen again next year

 How much did you spend on the holidays this year? $500? $1000?